 Table of Contents

-End users of CSS, i.e. people who run CSS on their office computer, should not have to compile CSS.
-They can down-load a version of CSS that is already configured for use in offices at their site from a local web site, and updates to CSS will automatically be down-loaded from that same web site.
+End users of CSS should not have to compile CSS.
+In the control room, they should already find it installed.
+For office use, a version of CSS that is already configured for the local site can be available on a local web site.
+CSS can self-update from that same web site via the Eclipse update mechanism.

 To reach that stage, somebody at each institute that uses CSS obviously needs to prepare such a local down-load site, compile CSS with suitable settings and place the binaries on the web site.
-Compilation from sources is also required for those parts of CSS that the end-user does not see: Archive Engine, Alarm Server and tools to configure the archive and alarm system.
+Note that in addition to the CSS application that end users will see, a complete installation will also require you to compile the Archive Engine, Alarm Server, tools to configure the archive and alarm system, maybe more.

 The complete CSS sources are in a shared GitHub repository using the GIT version control system.
-Source Forge holds the project web site is http://cs-studio.sourceforge.net/ You can view the sources here: https://github.com/ControlSystemStudio/cs-studio
+The project web site is https://github.com/ControlSystemStudio.

 To work on the CSS source code, i.e. to be able to submit changes, several steps are necessary: